-Fundamental Conditions for the Formation of the Caves.
+Fundamental Conditions for the Formation of Caves.
 Localized dissolution and hypogene cave formation require both (I) a substantial physico-geochemical driving force (cooling and high PCO2) and (II) an appropriate confined hydrogeological setup, as described above (e.g., Fig. 1A).
-Under these conditions, the upwelling pipe-like flow radially spreads within the confined layer and quickly cools, inducing the speleogenesis observed along bedding horizons.
+Under these conditions, the upwelling pipe-like flow spreads radially within the confined layer and quickly cools, inducing the speleogenesis observed along bedding horizons.

-Previous models of hypogene karst assumed unconfined conditions, at which thermal flow upwells through a fault and discharges to the surface as springs.
+Previous models of hypogene karst assumed unconfined conditions for which thermal flow upwells through a fault and discharges at the surface as springs.
 These studies found diffuse dissolution (31, 56) or localized dissolution only near the surface (17).
-We argue that the confined hydrological conditions, which our conceptual model requires, are ubiquitous: ascending hydrothermal flow will very often encounter a confining layer on its way upward through a thick heterogeneous sedimentary sequence (9, 41).
-Indeed, hypogene cave systems formed immediately under, or in close proximity to confinement are very prevalent worldwide (32–40).
-Furthermore, although unconfined flow near the Earth’s surface may also cool rapidly (due to proximity to the cooled surface), and may be expected to promote localized dissolution (17), CO2 outgassing at shallow depths, close to the surface, should drive supersaturation with respect to calcite and hence precipitation instead of dissolution (e.g., speleothems), as observed in many caves (2, 27).
+We argue that the confined hydrological conditions, which our conceptual model requires, are ubiquitous: ascending hydrothermal flow often encounters a confining layer on its way upward through a thick heterogeneous sedimentary sequence (9, 41).
+In fact, hypogene cave systems immediately under or in close proximity to confinement are prevalent worldwide (32–40).
+Furthermore, although unconfined flow near Earth’s surface may also cool rapidly (due to proximity to the cooled surface), and may be expected to promote localized dissolution (17), CO2 outgassing at shallow depths, close to the surface, should drive supersaturation with respect to calcite and thus promote precipitation instead of dissolution (e.g., speleothems), as observed in many caves (2, 27).

 Cave Morphology and Pattern Formation.
-Previous sections showed the formation of caves under confining layers along bedding horizons, by cooling geothermal flows and reproduced the fundamental field observations in our case study.
-In this section we show that the characteristics of cave shape, as predicted by the AHD model, fit well with some field observations and provide a brief analysis of the pattern formation of cave passages.
-Small-scale morphologic features that are characteristic of hypogene processes (e.g., smooth walls, cupolas, and solution pockets) are usually inconclusive indicators (21, 59) and hence are not discussed here.
+Previous sections discuss the formation of caves under confining layers along bedding horizons by cooling geothermal flows and reproduce the fundamental field observations of our case study.
+This section shows that the characteristic cave shape predicted by the AHD model is consistent with field observations and briefly analyzes the pattern of cave passages.
+Small-scale morphologic features that are characteristic of hypogene processes (e.g., smooth walls, cupolas, and solution pockets) are usually inconclusive indicators (21, 59) and thus are not discussed here.

-In most cave locations it is impossible to identify cave feeders because they are covered by debris and sediments.
-Such caves feeders have been identified and carefully mapped in two hypogene karst systems in Israel, the Ashalim and Berenike, which are located within the setting of our case study (Fig. 5; 59, 61).
-This allows us to compare these caves' morphology with the results of the numerical model (Fig. 3D).
-The Ashalim cave includes feeders and dissolution features along a prominent oblique fracture or fault (dashed-dotted red line in Fig. 5A), comprising the backbone of the three-dimensional maze cave (58).
-While feeders and dissolution along the fracture appear clearly in many parts of the cave, the largest chambers and their ceiling peaks (A.1–A.5) are located away (up to 20 m) from the fracture and feeders.
-Similarly, Berenike cave reveals a characteristic convex profile with the most spacious region (B.1) appearing approximately 10 m from the inlet, with diminishing passage sizes further downstream (Fig. 5B; 61).
-These previously enigmatic findings are in accordance with the results of our numerical model that calculates the maximum cave’s height to be several meters away from the feeder (Fig. 3D).
+At most cave locations it is impossible to identify cave feeders because they are covered by debris and sediment.
+However, such cave feeders have been identified and carefully mapped in two hypogene karst systems in Israel, the Ashalim and Berenike, which are within the area of our case study (Fig. 5; 59, 61).
+This allows us to compare the results of the numerical model with the morphology of these caves (Fig. 3D).
+The Ashalim cave includes feeders and dissolution features along a prominent oblique fracture or fault (dash-dotted red line in Fig. 5A), comprising the backbone of the three-dimensional-maze cave (58).
+While feeders and dissolution along the fracture appear clearly in many parts of the cave, the largest chambers and their ceiling peaks (see points A.1–A.5 in Fig. 5A) are located away (up to 20 m) from the fracture and feeders.
+Similarly, the Berenike cave reveals a characteristic convex profile with the most spacious region (see point B.1 in Fig. 5B) appearing approximately 10 m from the inlet, with diminishing passage sizes further downstream (61).
+These previously enigmatic findings are consistent with the results of our numerical model, which predicts that the maximum cave height is several meters from the feeder (Fig. 3D).